MaorBachar/MDA-demo-2017-client-Vanilla-js/README.md

 # Magen David Adom Spokesman-Department Web Application

-Developing web application for Magen David Adom - Spokesman Department, that need to publish an accurate report, as fast as possible to the press. once message recived by MDA Call Center, it will appear automaticlly inside this web application - panel editor.
+Developing web application for Magen David Adom - Spokesman Department, that need to publish an accurate report, as fast as possible to the press.<br>
+once message recived by MDA Call Center, it will appear automaticlly inside this web application - panel editor.